Libensemble/libensemble/docs/platforms/cori.rst

     export PYTHONNOUSERSITE=0

-2. Create a Conda environment
+2. Create a conda environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As an alternative to using an external pip install, you can create your own Conda_ environment in which to install libEnsemble and all dependencies.
+As an alternative to using an external pip install, you can create your own conda_ environment in which to install libEnsemble and all dependencies.
 If using ``mpi4py``, installation will need to be done using the `specific instructions from NERSC`_. libEnsemble can then be pip installed into the environment.